neilAzimi/CPSC_298/assignments/final_project_setup/README.md

 Set up API keys and authentication for the chosen LLM service.
 Establish Development Environment:
 Set up version control (e.g., GitHub).
-Prepare Docker configurations for agents.
+Prepare Docker configurations for agents:
+- Create a Dockerfile for each agent.
+- Ensure each Dockerfile specifies the necessary dependencies and entry points.
 Phase 2: Agent Development
 Design Agent Interfaces:
 Define input and output schemas for agent communication.